RichardHoa/hack-me/README.md

 - [ ] Implment all the proper security header

-# Behaviour
+## Observe behaviour in the project
-- AI chat is very long since the AI response take 99% of the time
+- AI chat is very long since the AI response take 99% of the time.
+NOTE: this function is currently not used